noec764/erpnext/docs/dooks/setting-up/email/email-inbox.md

 #### Step 3: Email Account

 Create an Email Account based on the Email ID of the User.
-For each User who's email account is to be integrated with Dooks, an Email Account master should be created for it.
+For each User who's email account is to be integrated with Dokie, an Email Account master should be created for it.

 If you are creating an Email Account for your colleague who's Email Password is unknown to you, then check field "Awaiting Password".
-As per this setting, a User (for whom Email Account is created) will get a prompt to enter email password when accessing his/her Dooks Account.
+As per this setting, a User (for whom Email Account is created) will get a prompt to enter email password when accessing his/her Dokie Account.

 <img class="screenshot" alt="Email Password" src="../assets/email/email-password.png">